-- Explain the process of research publication including examples from your own research area and different publication models. - Develop a search strategy for your own research in relevant databases and reflect on this strategy. - Formulate your own research in writing in a clear and accessible way for a target group in a popular science forum. - Formulate your own research in writing in a scientific forum. - Provide constructive oral peer review of scientific and popular science texts. - Apply different functions/tools for evaluation of research quality, identify strengths and weaknesses and discuss these.
+- Explain the process of research publication including examples from your own research area and different publication models. - Develop a search strategy for your own research in relevant databases and reflect on this strategy. - Formulate your own research in writing in a clear and accessible way for a target group in a popular science forum. - Explain and analyse the composition and structure of research papers. - Apply different tools for evaluation of research, identify strengths and weaknesses and discuss these.